tiangolo/dockerswarm.rocks/docs/gitlab-ci.md

 # GitLab CI runner for CI/CD

-<a href="https://about.gitlab.com/" target="_blank">GitLab</a> is an open source Git code management system, similar to GitHub and Bitbucket.
+[GitLab](https://about.gitlab.com/) is an open source Git code management system, similar to GitHub and Bitbucket.

 It has integrated CI/CD (continuous integration and continuous deployment).